MikroElektronika/mikrosdk_click_v2/clicks/dtmf/README.md

 ## Note

-> We have used a Yeastar S20 VoIP PBX system for the test, where the click boards are connected to ports 1 and 2 configured as FXS extension with numbers 1000 and 1001 (dialer).
+> We have used a Yeastar S20 VoIP PBX system for the test, where the Click boards are connected to ports 1 and 2 configured as FXS extension with numbers 1000 and 1001 (dialer).

 The full application code, and ready to use projects can be installed directly from *NECTO Studio Package Manager*(recommended way), downloaded from our [LibStock&trade;](https://libstock.mikroe.com) or found on [Mikroe github account](https://github.com/MikroElektronika/mikrosdk_click_v2/tree/master/clicks).